A Review of Neural Networks in Precipitation Prediction: Introduction

 \section{Introduction}

-Precipitation prediction is a cornerstone of modern environmental forecasting, which underpins advanced applications in agriculture, disaster management, hydrology, transportation, and climate policy.
-To elaborate, accurate rainfall forecasts are essential for mitigating the risks of floods and droughts, managing water resources, guiding agricultural activities, and ensuring public safety during severe weather events.
-In domains such as aviation, ground transportation, and energy production---particularly renewable sources like wind and solar short- and long-term precipitation forecasts inform real-time decision-making and strategic planning.
-Moreover, according to the view of scholars in the field of climate change, understanding precipitation patterns directly contributes to assessing ecological risks, food security, and the sustainability of nature\cite{Li2022}.
+Precipitation prediction is the cornerstone of modern environmental forecasting, laying the foundation for research and decision-making in fields such as agriculture, disaster management, hydrology, transportation, and climate.
+More specifically, accurate rainfall forecasting is crucial for reducing the risks of floods and droughts, managing water resources, harvesting crops, and providing early warnings of extreme weather.
+In fields such as aviation and ground transportation, precipitation forecasts play a key role in short-term operational decisions as well as long-term strategic planning.
+Moreover, according to the view of scholars in the field of climate change, understanding precipitation patterns directly contributes to assessing ecological risks, and the sustainability of nature\cite{Li2022}.
 For these reasons, improving the accuracy and scope of precipitation forecasting has become not only a scientific research direction but also a policy priority.

 Since its emergence as a formal scientific discipline in the 19th century, geophysics has steadily evolved from the study of Earth's physical properties to a multifaceted field encompassing climate dynamics, natural hazard assessment, and hydrological modeling\cite{Historyofgeophysics}.
-Among its most impactful applications is precipitation prediction, which sits at the intersection of atmospheric physics, environmental monitoring, and computational modeling.
-As observational capabilities expanded---especially with the advent of remote sensing technologies initially developed for military and cartographic purposes---geophysics began integrating global atmospheric data into weather and climate analysis.
-The launch of satellite missions such as TIROS-1, POES, and Landsat in the latter half of the 20th century marked a turning point, enabling systematic and high-resolution monitoring of meteorological phenomena.
-These technological advances transformed precipitation prediction from an observational science into a quantitatively driven, data-rich enterprise at the core of modern geophysical research and applications.
+One of the most influential applications is precipitation prediction, which integrates knowledge from multiple disciplines such as atmospheric physics, environmental monitoring, and computational modeling.
+In the 1940s, the idea of a universal computing machine appeared.
+Later, programmable digital computers and high-level programming languages were developed.
+Computers then became practical tools for automating complex analysis.
+One of the impactful applications was NWP, where pre-existing atmospheric equations could finally be rapidly discretized and solved using Finite Difference Methods in early machines.
+Although early NWP systems were groundbreaking, the workflow was largely designed by humans.
+It typically began with manual data initialization and objective analysis, followed by variable selection.
+Then the model was formulated and the forecast was generated in a structured pipeline.